VernitaJ/VernitaJ/README.md

 ### Hi there 👋 I'm Vernita

-#### I'm a Software Engineering student in my final year, passionate about tech and open-source software.
+#### I'm a Software Developer passionate about tech and open-source software.

-- 🔭 I’m currently working on a thesis on predictive maintenance in industry using Machine Learning methods
+- 🔭 Currently working on a thesis on predictive maintenance in industry using Machine Learning methods
 - 🌱 Currently learning about Transformer model architecture in Machine Learning and Research Methodologies in Software Engineering
 - 📫 How to reach me: *myname*.gouws@hotmail.com
 <br/>